ayushjain1594/quicluster/README.md

 ```

 ## Running time
-Using disjoint set forest implementation with union by rank and path compression, the running time for this algortihm is no worse than *O(ElgV)*
+Using disjoint set forest implementation with union by rank and path compression, the running time for this algortihm is no worse than *O(ElgV)*.